bartonski/kohacon_support_talk/rt_51779/design_for_supportability.markdown

 * Performance
 * Disk space

-## What does designing for supportability give us?
+## What does designing for support-ability give us?

 * The ability to identify patterns in support issues
 * The ability to easily capture system configuration
 * The ability to extract a sample of data to replicate issues and see common mis-configurations
-* Discoverability
+* Discover-ability
 * Clear categories of issues
 * Easy to describe
 * Thin user interfaces - logic lies below the interface for testability purposes